Being Different

 Being Different has not been officially rated yet.

-Analyzing the audience sentiment, IMDb rating of 5.7/10, and global collection metrics, Being Different stands as a challenging project for the creators.
-It remains an essential piece of the 1981 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.7/10, and global performance metrics, Being Different is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1981 cinematic calendar.

 Frequently Asked Questions